patrickpiedad/personalWebsite/finalDesign/blog/2024-08-22-the-application-process.md

 Luckily, I already had all of my documentation ready for submission.
 This took a lot of pressure off of my shoulders as I didn't have to trickle in documents over the course of the next 2 months before the important <b>materials cutoff date.</b>

-Technically, once you submit one required document, you will be assigned an application manager to assist you.
+For awareness, once you submit one required document, you will be assigned an application manager to assist you.
+This is your point of contact that can answer any specific questions you have on your requirements.

 After submitting all of my documentation, my file was promptly confirmed, and interview scheduling was made available!